BiniyamAwalachew/my-new-project/README.md

 ## Challenges

-The Streamwise recommendation engine has certain limitations:
+The BenWise recommendation engine has certain limitations:
 * **Cold Start Problem:** The system may struggle with new users or new content due to a lack of initial data.
 * **Algorithmic Bias and Privacy:** Recommender systems can unintentionally reinforce biases, and handling sensitive user data requires strict privacy considerations.
 * **Complex User Preferences:** Users' tastes can be dynamic, making it challenging to adapt recommendations in real-time.